Azure/AVDSessionHostReplacer/docs/CodeDeploy.md

 # Code Deployment
 ## AVD Session Host Replacer with all parameters
+This code deploys the AVD Session Host Replacer with all the available parameters.
+Remember to assign the [needed permissions](Permissions.md).
 ### PowerShell
 ```PowerShell
 $ResourceGroupName = '<Target Resource Group Name>' # Same as the Host Pool RG